 Being coachable is vital to improving your jiu-jitsu to the next level.
 This entails being receptive to feedback and willing to try new things.

-Indeed, you’ll be well on your way to becoming a better jiu-jitsu practitioner if you can master the skill of being coachable.
+Indeed, you’ll be well on your way to becoming a better jiu-jitsu practitioner if you can master being coachable.

 Keep an open mind and be enthusiastic to try new things the next time you’re on the mats.
 You never know; you might be surprised at how much you can learn.